ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 ## Image features

 The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins that implement various image-related features.
 The {@link module:image/image~Image `Image`} plugin is at the core of the ecosystem.
-Available in all {@link getting-started/legacy-getting-started/predefined-builds ready-to-use editor builds}, it provides the basic support for block and inline images.
+It provides the basic support for block and inline images.
 There are many other features that extend the editor's capabilities:

 * The [contextual toolbar](#image-contextual-toolbar) available on mouse click gives access to image features.
 * {@link features/images-captions Image captions} allow adding descriptive text under the image.